 Under the Promus 1990 Restricted Stock Plan (the "Promus Restricted Stock Plan"), shares of Promus Common Stock are awarded on a periodic basis to key employees who are selected by the Chief Executive Officer of Promus and approved by the Promus HR Committee as making significant contributions to Promus.
 In addition, nonmanagement directors are entitled to specified awards under the Promus Restricted Stock Plan.
 The Promus HR Committee may also approve special awards to employees nominated by the Chairman of the Promus Board in recognition of the employee's superior past performance.
-The Promus Restricted Stock Plan after the Distribution Date.
+The Promus Restricted Stock Plan will continue in effect as the Harrah's Entertainment Restricted Stock Plan after the Distribution Date.

 The shares of Promus Common Stock which are awarded are restricted as to transfer and subject to forfeiture during a specified period or periods.
 The consideration for the grant of restricted stock is the employee's service to Promus.
 Each award is subject to such conditions, terms and restrictions as are determined by the Promus HR Committee.
-The Promus HR Committee also has the power to permit acceleration of the expiration of the applicable restriction period with respect to any part or all of the shares awarded to a participant; provided, however, that with respect to any award of restricted shares intended to qualify as performance-based compensation under Section 162(m) of the Code or any successor provisions thereto, no such acceleration shall be authorized to the extent that such acceleration would cause such restricted shares to fail to so qualify.
+The Promus HR Committee also has the power to permit acceleration of the expiration of the applicable restriction period with respect to any part or all of the shares awarded to a participant, provided, however, that with respect to any award of restricted shares intended to qualify as performance-based compensation under Section 162(m) of the Code or any successor provisions thereto, no such acceleration shall be authorized to the extent that such acceleration would cause such restricted shares to fail to so qualify.
 Generally, in the event of a participant's termination of employment (except for death or disability) prior to the end of a restriction period, any shares upon which restrictions have yet lapsed will be automatically forfeited and returned to Promus without any payment to the participant or his successors, heirs, assigns, or personal representatives.
 Restricted shares that are forfeited are returned to the Promus Restricted Stock Plan and can be regranted by the Promus HR Committee to any key employee.

 In general, shares awarded, and any right to vote such shares and to receive dividends thereon, may not be sold, assigned or in any way transferred during the restriction period applicable to such shares.
 During the restriction period, the recipient has all other rights of a stockholder, including, but not limited to, the right to receive dividends and vote such shares.
-Accordingly, in connection with the Distribution, each employee, including employees who will be employed by Harrah's Entertainment immediately after the Distribution bate, holding shares of Promus restricted stock on the Distribution Record Date will be entitled to receive the Distribution of PHC Common Stock with respect to his or her shares of restricted Promus Common Stock.
+Accordingly, in connection with the Distribution, each employee, including employees who will be employed by Harrah's Entertainment immediately after the Distribution as well as those who will be employed by PHC immediately after the Distribution Date, holding shares of Promus restricted stock on the Distribution Record Date will be entitled to receive the Distribution of PHC Common Stock with respect to his or her shares of restricted Promus Common Stock.
 Such shares of PHC Common Stock will not be restricted since each holder of shares of restricted stock is entitled to the same rights as other stockholders.